dmitrikotov/SeuratOverlay/README.md

 idents_to_plot: Specific identities within the group_column to outline and label.
 If NULL, all are plotted.
 Default is NULL.

-group.by: Metadata column to group cells by in FeaturePlot.
-Default is NULL.

 split.by: Metadata column to split the plot by in FeaturePlot.
 Default is NULL.

+order: If TRUE, plot cells in order of expression level so that cells expressing the feature are plotted on top.
+Default is TRUE.

 repel_labels: Whether to repel labels away from centroids.
 Default is FALSE.